 With 70 projects around England, the work of Community Space Challenge focused on improving outdoor spaces and involved groups of 5-20 young people carrying out a diverse range of projects from running community clean-up events and restoring public green spaces to working on nature reserves or cleaning graffiti and creating public murals.

-The project has set a new benchmark for youth environmental work and has changed perceptions of young people in hundreds of communities across England.
+The project set a new benchmark for youth environmental work and has changed perceptions of young people in hundreds of communities across England.

-Youngsters like Emma, from Goole, who admits her childhood was troubled, have benefitted hugely from being involved in Community Space project.
+Youngsters like Emma, from Goole, who admits her childhood was troubled, benefitted hugely from being involved in Community Space project.

 She has stayed out of trouble, is doing well in school with plans to go to university, and says it’s all thanks to Community Space Challenge.

 After four years of involvement in the project, she was also a member of the project’s Youth Advisory Board, which supported other young people in Goole and helped to advise and promote the project’s national programme.